 Aim for 150 minutes of exercise each week.
 Any activity is better than nothing.
 Even walking counts.

-If you are overweight, losing weight can help reduce your risk.
+If you’re overweight, losing weight can help reduce your risk.
 A healthier diet and increasing your activity level should help you achieve this goal.
 Even losing 5 to 10 percent of your body weight will help reduce your risk for diabetes.

 Start any diet and lifestyle changes today.
 It’ll give you the best chance of preventing diabetes in the first place while also avoiding any potential complications from uncontrolled diabetes.

-“It can be reversed and you can stop the progression to diabetes,” she says.
+“It can be reversed and you can stop the progression to diabetes,” Arthur says.